the-collab-lab/smart-shopping-list-deprecated/PROJECT-BRIEF.md

 * The code to complete the task or implement the feature has been reviewed and approved by the other pair of developers
 * The [Product Owner](https://www.agilealliance.org/glossary/product-owner/) (i.e. Andrew or 1 of the mentors) has accepted the work as satisfactorily meeting the requirements

-The “backlog” (the collection of epics, stories, and tasks) represents the work needed to complete the project.
-At the point when all of the stories and tasks are done, we should have a working app!
+The “backlog” (the collection of stories) represents the work needed to complete the project.
+At the point when all of the stories are done, we should have a working app!

 ### Development process
 Work will be done on feature branches in git.
 Branches should be named in the following way: